frontendinstructor/tips/colour.md

 1. Convert the first `c` to `12`.
 Then multiply it by `16`: `12 * 16 = 192`.
 2. Convert the second `c` to `12`.
 Then add `12` to `192`: `12 + 192 = 204`.

 That's it: `204` is a numeric value for red.
+Now repeat for green and blue.